Story & Style Mesh Perfectly in Emotionally Draining Detroit

 Drugs/Alcohol: Smoking and drinking throughout.
 Some discussion of heroin addiction but we don't see anyone using it.

 RECOMMENDED FOR: Most adults, if only because those who don't know history are doomed to repeat it.

 NOT RECOMMENDED FOR: Anyone likely to be overwhelmed by the violence and its aftermath.

-Detroit, directed by Kathryn Bigelow, opens in theaters August 4, 2017.
+Detroit, directed by Kathryn Bigelow, opened in theaters August 4, 2017; available for home viewing December 12, 2017.
 It runs 143 minutes and stars John Boyega, Anthony Mackie, Algee Smith, Will Poulter, Jacob Latimore, John Krasinski, Hannah Murray, Kaitlyn Dever and Malcolm David Kelley.
 Watch the trailer for Detroit here.

 Susan Ellingburg spends most days helping to create amazing live events and most nights at the movies, at rehearsals, or performing with vocal ensembles in the Dallas area.
 This leaves very little time for cleaning house.
 A natural-born Texan, Susan loves all things British, Sunday afternoon naps, cozy mysteries, traveling with friends, and cooking like a Food Network star (minus the camera crew).